mynah22/Homelab-Guides/firstConfig.md

 7. vswitch Name = LAN4 , Uplink 1 = vmnic7

 [Navigate](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/esxiPFSensePortGroupNavigate.jpg) to Networking > port groups > add port group.
 Enter following details (keep vlan at 0!), then click 'Add'.
 Repeat for all of the following port groups
-1. name = WAN, Virtual Switch = WAN
+1. name = WAN, Virtual Switch = WAN ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/esxiPFSensePortGroupNavigate1.jpg))
-2. name = LAN, Virtual Switch = LAN
+2. name = LAN, Virtual Switch = LAN ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/esxiPFSensePortGroupNavigate2.jpg))
-3. name = LAN2, Virtual Switch = LAN2
+3. name = LAN2, Virtual Switch = LAN2 ([screenshot](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/esxiPFSensePortGroupNavigate3.jpg))
 4. name = LAN3, Virtual Switch = LAN3
 5. name = LAN4, Virtual Switch = LAN4
 6. name = LAN5, Virtual Switch = LAN5
 7. name = LAN6, Virtual Switch = LAN6

-Here's what your port groups should look like once you have set up all of your virtual switches and port groups.
-MAKE SURE vSwitch0 is not assigned to any of the port groups you created:
+[Here](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/esxiPFSensePortGroupNavigate4.jpg) is what your port groups should look like once you have set up all of your virtual switches and port groups.
+MAKE SURE vSwitch0 is not assigned to any of the port groups you created

+### **Understand port assignments**
 Port names can be confusing:
     - The port number physically listed on the server, the hardware NIC name, port group in ESXI, and interface name in PFSense are all different.
 Labelling your ports is highly recommended, but you won't be able to fit all of the names.
 Here is a table that maps all of the names if you followed my steps.